The Year 2023 For Belarusian Filmmakers

 In June 2023, at the Annecy International Animation Film Festival, also known as the 'Cannes for Animation', BFN presented a stand showcasing Belarusian animation for the first time.

 In August 2023, BFN conducted the first-ever informal convention of independent Belarusian filmmakers in Warsaw.
 This was a historical moment for Belarusian cinema professionals.
 Out of 39 events, only 9 were initiated by the BFN, while the rest ran based on the participants' proposals.
 The number of participants exceeded expectations, with 102 attendees instead of the anticipated 50.
 Registrations continued to come in even after the deadline had passed.
 About 60% of the participants organized and financed travel and accommodation by themselves.
 Over the course of three days, filmmakers from 24 cities in 12 countries were active participants in sections of four thematic platforms.
 The filmmakers worked diligently and efficiently to ensure the barcamp‘s success.
-At the closing party, musician Papa Bo extended his performance from the planned 1.5 hours to 4 hours.

 Self-organization is certainly a source of pride for filmmakers, but it is not as significant as their professional achievements.